 Strong priorities should be the foundation upon which you build your life.
 I’ve often heard the saying if you want to know what a person values watch what they do rather than listening to what they have to say.
 It’s much easier to understand a concept than put it into practice.
-If you are not careful over time you will get further and further away from the person you wanted to be and life you imagined.
+If you are not careful, then over time you will get further and further away from the person you wanted to be and the life you imagined.
 At first it happens subtly and gradually, however at the midpoint of life there is usually some type of catharsis or breakdown that spurs you into action and decision making that often isn’t healthy or productive (although we rationalize it at the time).

 - Intuitively, we all know the importance of family, but how many people do you know who sacrificed a marriage or healthy relationship with their children because of career pressures and/or selfish behaviors?

-- It no surprise that diet and exercise affect health and quality of life, but how many people do you know who fail to commit to a regular exercise schedule and pay minimal attention to what they eat and drink?
+- It is no surprise that diet and exercise affect health and quality of life, but how many people do you know who fail to commit to a regular exercise schedule and pay minimal attention to what they eat and drink?

-- Friendships will always be key to your happiness yet how many of us allow close relationships to wither and die due to a lack of attention and effort?
+- Friendships will always be key to your happiness, yet how many of us allow close relationships to wither and die due to a lack of attention and effort?

-- We all spend a considerable amount of time at work yet how many people do you know who continue to labor at a career that doesn’t inspire or motivate them?
+- We all spend a considerable amount of time at work, yet how many people do you know who continue to labor at a career that doesn’t inspire or motivate them?

 - Are You Aligned With Your Values and Priorities? (capacity-building.com)

 - Live Your Core Purpose and Personal Priorities (capacity-building.com)